streamlit/docs/content/library/advanced-features/configuration.md

 # Default: "auto"
 fileWatcherType = "auto"

 # Symmetric key used to produce signed cookies.
-If deploying on multiple replicas, this should be setto the same value across all replicas to ensure they all share the same secret.
+If deploying on multiple replicas, this should be set to the same value across all replicas to ensure they all share the same secret.
 # Default: randomly generated secret key.
 cookieSecret =